elefAntti/robo/README.md

 ## How to use

+These instructions are for linux.
+For other OS's, good luck.

 You have to have python3 and pip installed.

 Clone the repository.
 Go to the repository and run